Taking the decision of learning Mandarin Chinese in Shanghai was pretty easy, making it into practice a whole different

-Fortunately, I’m not very inclined to admit defeat, so I stuck to my original plan and registered to university determined to learn Chinese once and far all.
+Fortunately, I’m not very inclined to admit defeat, so I stuck to my original plan and registered to university determined to learn Chinese once and for all.

 Despite the hardship of the language, the number of foreign students signing up to Chinese class increases by the day.

-On my first semester Chinese language course, my class boasted 14 nationalities, from Turkish, to Kazakh, to Russian, to Korean.
+On my first semester of the Chinese language course, my class boasted 14 nationalities, from Turkish to Kazakh, to Russian, to Korean.
 Apart from the intriguing sample of humanity I could enjoy every morning, it was particularly challenging to see how each and every one of them had their own way to absorb a foreign language, from not understanding to purpose of the verb “to be” of our outlandish Russian classmate, to the introduction of nasal vowels by the French team.